MCui1997/Employee-Directory/README.md

 A table of random users is generated using the random user generator API.

-  * Able to sort using name or email
+  * Able to sort using name or email or phone
   * Able to filter using name

 ## User Story